 If a qualifying independent broadcaster or corporate group of broadcasters had an envelope of under $50,000 in both languages combined, they were granted a minimum envelope equal to that amount to ensure that they could meaningfully contribute to projects in the coming fiscal year.
-In 2016-2017, five English-language broadcasters and three French-language broadcasters were given this minimum envelope amount.
+In 2018-2019, two English-language broadcasters and one French-language broadcaster were given this minimum envelope amount.

-Several key changes have been introduced to the 2016-2017 performance envelope:
+Some key changes have been introduced to the 2018-2019 performance envelope allocations: